Alamo Village: History

-After the filming of the 1960 version of The Alamo, the village has served primarily as a tourist attraction.
-For several decades, it served as a significant local employer and element of the economy of Brackettville.
+After the filming of the 1960 version of “The Alamo”, the village has served primarily as a tourist attraction.
+For several decades, it served as a significant local employer and an element of Brackettville’s economy.
 In addition to the replica of The Alamo, the village included a cantina and restaurant, a trading post, an Indian store, a church, a jail, a blacksmith shop, the John Wayne Western Museum, several museums, and a celebrity gallery.
-Alamo Village also maintained a collection of antique tools, vehicles and other period props, as well as a herd of longhorn cattle.
+Alamo Village also maintained a collection of antique tools, vehicles, and other period props, as well as a herd of longhorn cattle.
 During the summer, live music and stage shows performed frequently, and over Labor Day weekend the Labor Day Horse Races brought crowds to the village.
-Alamo Village was open to visitors year round except for December 21–26.
+Alamo Village was open to visitors year-round except for December 21–26.

-In 2004, the set was put up for sale by its owner, Virginia Shahan, Happy Shahan's widow, for $3.0 million.
+In 2004, the set was put up for sale by its owner, Virginia Shahan, Happy Shahan’s widow, for $3.0 million.
 Virginia Shahan died on June 23, 2009, at the age of 93.
-Alamo Village was closed to the public while her estate evaluated the feasibility of the Village's continued operation in the midst of the late-2000s recession.
-Alamo Village temporarily re-opened after the death of owner Virginia Shahan but on September 28, 2009, Tulisha Shahan Wardlaw, Happy and Virginia's daughter, died at the age of 67.
+Alamo Village was closed to the public while her estate evaluated the feasibility of the village’s continued operation amid the late-2000s recession.
+Alamo Village temporarily reopened after the death of owner Virginia Shahan, but on September 28, 2009, Tulisha Shahan Wardlaw, Happy and Virginia’s daughter, died at the age of 67.
 Alamo Village then closed its doors and removed its website, ending an era.

-Alamo Village reopened briefly for the summer in 2010 with limited hours and no shows, stores or restaurants, but closed again within a few months.
-Corpus Christi, Texas business man David Jones was in the process of raising funds to buy the site.
+Alamo Village reopened briefly for the summer in 2010 with limited hours and no shows, stores, or restaurants, but closed again within a few months.
+In 2014, Corpus Christi, Texas, businessman David Jones was raising funds to buy the site.

-After an eight year closure, the site opened for a short time in late January 2018, possibly for the last time.
+After an eight-year closure, the site reopened briefly in late January 2018, possibly for the last time.
 The event was a liquidation sale of all of the props.
 A news item at the time indicated that the future of the site was undecided.